lloyh/lloyh.github.io/CS460/HW7/index.md

 ```

 ### Requirement 3
-Has custom CSS in Contents; page looks nice Has a database for Logging; successfully logs every request; uses a script to create this database The page works, searches Giphy and shows results in a grid; is responsive.
+It has custom CSS in Contents; page looks nice Has a database for Logging; successfully logs every request; uses a script to create this database The page works, searches Giphy and shows results in a grid; is responsive.
 ```css
 .pictureFrame{
     float: left;